-Whisky or Liqueur: What is Yukon Jack?
+Whiskey or Liqueur: What Is Yukon Jack?

 Look closely at your next bottle of Yukon Jack and you will notice that it says "Canadian Liqueur."
 It's true that it is a whiskey-based liqueur, yet once sugar is added (and there's a lot in Yukon Jack) it becomes a liqueur.

 This is a unique liqueur and the brand's tagline is "The Black Sheep Of Canadian Liquors."
 It also has a rugged, manly and not-so-good reputation.
-Much of this comes from its appearance in drinks like the Snakebite as well as its high alcohol content.
+Much of this comes from its appearance in drinks like the Snakebite as well as it's high alcohol content.

 Two versions of Yukon Jack are sold.
-In the United States you will find 100-proof bottlings.
+In the United States, you will find 100-proof bottlings.
 In Canada, an 80-proof is available, which is mild in comparison.

 Not only does this higher proof attribute to the liqueur's strength, it also amplifies its flavor.
-This is true for all whiskies and spirits - higher alcohol content equals bolder flavor because it is not diluted - and that doesn't help Yukon Jack go down any easier.
+This is true for all whiskeys and spirits - higher alcohol content equals bolder flavor because it is not diluted - and that doesn't help Yukon Jack go down any easier.

 Yukon Jack is used in a number of other drinks, including the Northern Lights and Yukon Dew (equal parts Yukon Jack and Mountain Dew).